Sure Dividend

 You can download the Excel sheet of all 68 Dividend Aristocrats by clicking the link below:

-Church & Dwight has now increased its dividend for 27 consecutive years.
-The company’s dividend is also very safe, with a dividend payout ratio of 36%.
+However, Church & Dwight has now increased its dividend for 28 consecutive years.
+The company’s dividend is also very safe.

 Business Overview

 Church & Dwight is a diversified consumer staples company that manufactures and distributes products under several well-known names like Arm & Hammer, Trojan, OxiClean, Spinbrush, First Response, Waterpik, Nair, Orajel, and XTRA.
-The company was founded in 1846, has increased its dividend for 27 consecutive years, and trades with a market capitalization of $19.8 billion on about $5.3 billion in annual revenue.
+The company was founded in 1846, and generates over $5 billion in annual revenue.

 Source: Investor Presentation

-We expect a 6% annual EPS growth over the next five years, comprised mainly of revenue growth and share buybacks.
+The company says it expects volume to drive growth in 2024.
+For Q1, the company expects organic revenue growth of 4%.
+We expect a 7% annual EPS growth over the next five years, comprised mainly of revenue growth and share buybacks.

 Growth Prospects

-The biggest growth driver for Church & Dwight will be continued organic sales growth and acquiring solid brands in the future.
-The 14 “power brands” made up 80% of sales and profits in 2021.
+The biggest growth driver for Church & Dwight will be continued organic sales growth, and also acquiring solid brands in the future.
+Acquisitions have been a major driver in the company’s historical growth.

 Source: Investor Presentation